autstudent/golang-first-steps/README.md

 - helloword: Folder with the minimal Golang app expressions
 - cards: A Golang app which emulates a cards games (E.g Poker)
 - steps: A set of folder with specific examples around the course main topics
+- examples: A set of exercises proposed during the course

 ## Topics